I have been leading unusual public walking tours of London for more than 10 years.

 Most tours are also available for corporate or private bookings and each is then fully adapted to the specific requirements of the group.
 If you are interested in me adapting any tour for you please do email me at firstname.lastname@example.org or see the Contact tab for more ways to get in touch.

 I also offer Public Walks, Private Events and provide Consultancy Services for media and education professionals in London.
 You can read Reviews of Walks and see some recent projects here.
-Please feel free to contact me about any of these services.
+All bookings are suspended for the time being.